vgamayunov/az-spack/README.md

 # az-spack
-Scripts to install SPACK on Azure
+Scripts to install Spack and CVMFS on Azure